GPU-Accelerated Event Reconstruction for the COMET Phase-I Experiment: Application and results

-The signal electrons simulated by the Geant4 package \cite{GEANT4} were used for the optimization of $\lambda$.
-The drift distances of hits were smeared by the gaussian distribution with a 0.15 mm standard deviation, corresponding to the measurement noise \cite{COMET_TDR}.
-There was an event preselection, to reject events in bad shapes, in which electrons should pass at least five layers and the number of fired wires should be less than 250.
-This excludes 3\% of the multiple turn events that trigger the hodoscopes. \\
+For a cutoff value optimization, the signal electrons simulated by the Geant4 package \cite{GEANT4} were used.
+The drift distances of hits were smeared by a Gaussian distribution with a 0.15 mm standard deviation, corresponding to the measurement uncertainty \cite{COMET_TDR}.
+To reject events in undesirable shapes, we applied event preselection cuts in which electrons should pass at least five layers and the number of fired wires should be less than 250.
+This excludes 3\% of the multiple turn signal electrons that trigger the hodoscopes. \\

-The objective of optimization process was to maximize a turn reconstruction efficiency at the first iteration of the event reconstruction process.
-It is because the more precisely the track of the first iteration is fitted, the better resolution we get for the longitudinal seeds of the next iteration.
-The turn reconstruction efficiency is defined as the fraction of the preselected events in which the fitting result satisfies the following track selection criteria: number of degrees of freedom $(\textrm{NDF})\geq30$ and the reduced chi-square $(\chi^2/\textrm{NDF})<2$.
-Figure \ref{fig:eff_pur_vs_lambda} shows how $\lambda$ affects the turn reconstruction efficiency and the performance metrics of the hit classification averaged across the preselected events: The metrics were taken before and after the self-refining, where the improvement from it is discernible.
-The turn reconstruction efficiency after the self-refining was maximized when $\lambda = 0.4 \textrm{ mm}$.
-Each metrics from the optimized cutoff value were broken down in terms of the turn numbers of the events, as shown at Fig. \ref{fig:eff_pur_vs_TN}.
-The performance improves with less turn numbers since the hit overlaps get less significant.
+The objective of the optimization process was to maximize the turn reconstruction efficiency at the first stage of the event reconstruction process.
+This is because the more precisely the track of the first stage is fitted, the better resolution we get for the longitudinal seeds of the next stage.
+Figure \ref{fig:twoLambda} shows how the two cutoff values ($\lambda, \eta$) affect the turn reconstruction efficiency after the self-refining.
+The tested ranges of $\lambda$ and $\eta$ are [0.5, 1.2 mm] and [0.2, 0.9 mm] with a 0.1 mm interval.
+The turn reconstruction efficiency was maximized when $\lambda$ and $\eta$ was 0.8 and 0.3 mm, respectively. \\

+Figure \ref{fig:reconfeff_vs_lambda} shows the turn reconstruction efficiency as a function of $\lambda$ when $\eta$ is fixed to the optimized value.
+The metric was taken before and after the self-refining, and the improvement from the self-refining is discernible.
+The hit classification efficiency and purity averaged across the preselected events were also measured in the same condition, as shown in Fig. \ref{fig:eff_pur_vs_lambda}.
+After the self-refining, the purity increases whereas the efficiency drops.
+The higher purity, the less hits from other turn partitions are stolen during the first stage.
+However, there is also a downside from the lower efficiency where the unclassified hits of the first turn partition may hinder the hit classification of the next stages. \\ The metrics from the optimized $\lambda$ and $\eta$ were broken down in terms of the turn numbers of the events, as shown in Fig. \ref{fig:eff_pur_vs_TN}.
+The performance improves with fewer turns since the hit overlaps are less significant.